ColinDyson/Projects/Comp4140/A1/Assignment1.md

 (5.c) With a fixed period $t$, the keys used by the Vigenere cipher are all character strings of length $t$.
 Our messages are all of length $t$, and the ciphertexts our scheme produces must therefore also be of length $t$.
 So $|K| = |M| = |C| = 26^t$.

 Suppose the scheme is not perfectly secret.
-Since the first part of Shannon's Theorem holds true, then it must be true that
+Then the first part of Shannon's Theorem holds true, then it must be true that
 \[\exists m \in M, \exists c \in C,\,\forall \;k \in K \mathrm{\;such\;that\;} Enc_{(k)}(m) \neq c\] Choose $t =$ 7, $m =$ 'aaaaaaa', $c =$ 'colours'
 \[